akmcc/Craigs-Desire/README.md

 ## TODOS:
 1. Improve performace (incredibly slow)
+2. Remove duplicate code between NYC and PDX
-2. Use Google Chart API (JS) in place of Google_Visualr gem
+3. Use Google Chart API (JS) in place of Google_Visualr gem
-3. The naming of things!
+4. The naming of things!
-4. Deploy
+5. Deploy